 Introduction

 In 2025, the WCPFC Northern Committee (NC) agreed to initiate a management strategy evaluation (MSE) for Western and Central North Pacific Swordfish (NP SWO).
 The NC tasked the International Scientific Committee for Tuna and Tuna-Like Species (ISC) to develop a work plan for conducting the MSE for NC’s review in 2026.
 The NC also tasked itself to discuss candidate operational management objectives in 2026.
 After NC21 concluded, the funding for a contractor to assist with the technical MSE work was secured.
 This funding, however, is time-limited so MSE work needs to be completed by 2028.
-To ensure the MSE can be completed within the time constraints of funding, the United States believes that it is important for NC to provide ample guidance on inputs to the MSE so that the ISC can begin work on preliminary analyses.
-The United States has developed the following candidate inputs for consideration by NC22 for an MSE for NP SWO.
-The United States used some of the inputs used in the NP albacore and Pacific bluefin tuna MSEs as templates for the candidate inputs for NP SWO.
+To ensure the MSE can be completed within the time constraints of funding, NC provided the following guidance on inputs to the MSE for NP SWO so that the ISC can begin work on preliminary analyses.

 Candidate Management Objectives and Performance Indicators